j5ik2o/java-ddd-example/README.md

 ## Domain

-This example is a domain related to the Bank Account.
+This domain of example is what related to the Bank Account.

 ## Bounded Context